Preole/bbw/README.md

 Browser compatibility
 ---------------------

-BareBonesWiki works on all reasonably modern desktop web browsers.
-The following web browsers have been tested for reliability and for varying levels of read-write support.
+The following desktop web browsers have been tested for reliability and for varying levels of read-write support.

 ; Internet Explorer 10+
 ; Mozilla Firefox 20+